jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 play a C major chord and then play the tetrachord starting on C.

 {% include figure.html
-    caption="C Ionian mode tetrachords on 5th and 6th strings."
+    caption="C Ionian tetrachords on 5th and 6th strings."
     url="/assets/figures/modes/C-ionian.svg"
     class="chord row"
 %}